BloodyOcean/aws_task3/README.md

 # Warning
 1) Your machine should have specific aws credentials file for propper work
 2) Dont forget to pass path to the credentials before executing script
+3) If you are using zip archive of repository.
+Please, dont forget to install `unzip` using `sudo apt-get install`